testomato/minicrawler/README.md

 Where
    options:
-         -d         enable debug messages (to stderr)
+         -6         resolve host to IPv6 address only -8         convert from page encoding to UTF-8 -A STRING  custom user agent (max 255 bytes) -b STRING  cookies in the netscape/mozilla file format (max 20 cookies) -c         convert content to text format (with UTF-8 encoding) -d         enable debug messages (to stderr)
-         -tSECONDS  set timeout (default is 5 seconds) -h         enable output of HTTP headers
+         -DMILIS    set delay time in miliseconds when downloading more pages from the same IP (default is 100 ms) -g         accept gzip encoding
-         -i         enable impatient mode (minicrawler exits few seconds earlier if it doesn't make enough progress) -A STRING  custom user agent (max 256 bytes) -w STRING  write this custom header to all requests (max 4096 bytes) -c         convert content to text format (with UTF-8 encoding) -8         convert from page encoding to UTF-8 -DMILIS    set delay time in miliseconds when downloading more pages from the same IP (default is 100 ms) -S         disable SSL/TLS support
+         -h         enable output of HTTP headers
-         -g         accept gzip encoding
+         -i         enable impatient mode (minicrawler exits few seconds earlier if it doesn't make enough progress) -S         disable SSL/TLS support
-         -6         resolve host to IPv6 address only -b STRING  cookies in the netscape/mozilla file format (max 20 cookies)
+         -tSECONDS  set timeout (default is 5 seconds) -w STRING  write this custom header to all requests (max 4095 bytes)

    urloptions:
          -C STRING  parameter which replaces '%' in the custom header